Sigrid Hjertén: 1910s

-Ateljéinterior
+Ateljéinteriör

 Ateljéinteriör 1916 - One of Hjerténs most iconic works.

 Ateljéinteriör (Studio interior) from 1916 shows how radical Hjertén was for her time.
 The painting describes the roles she played as artist, woman, and mother: different identities in different worlds.
 Hjertén sits on the sofa between two artists – her husband, Isaac Grünewald, and, perhaps, Einar Jolin – who talk to each other over her head.
 Her large blue eyes stare into the distance.
 In the foreground a woman dressed in black – a sophisticated alter ego – leans against a male figure who might be the artist Nils Dardel.
-Her son Ivàn crawls out of the right-hand corner.
+Her son Iván crawls out of the right-hand corner.
 In the background we glimpse one of Hjertén's paintings of the period, Zigenarkvinna (Gypsy woman).

-Ateljéinterior and Den röda rullgardinen (The Red Blind), from 1916, are daring paintings that have given rise in recent years to new interpretations based on contemporary gender studies and reveal information about the artist's private life.
+Ateljéinteriör and Den röda rullgardinen (The Red Blind), from 1916, are daring paintings that have given rise in recent years to new interpretations based on contemporary gender studies and reveal information about the artist's private life.

 1920s

 Between 1920 and 1932, Hjertén and her family lived in Paris, and made many excursions to the French countryside and the Italian Riviera for painting.
 This was a relatively harmonious era in Hjertén's art, but her exhibits were very limited in this period.
-Her husband often visited Stockholm where he had a brilliant career.
-In the late 1920s Hjertén increasingly had various psychosomatic ailments, and she complained of loneliness.
+Her husband often visited Stockholm where he had a brilliant career, for example designing sets and costumes for the Royal Swedish Opera.

 As time passed, an increasing tension can be seen in her art.
 In the late 1920s, while she was very isolated in France, colder and darker colours began to appear in her paintings.
 Recurring diagonal strokes helped to give the paintings a tense impression.

+In the late 1920s Hjertén increasingly had various psychosomatic ailments, and she complained of loneliness.